2021 was 6th hottest year ever recorded, NASA report says - NewsBreak

 “If we look at the Pacific Northwest, for example, we saw extremely hot temperatures — temperatures that have never been recorded before,” he said.

-Pawson said the heat also fueled devastating wildfires and droughts in the West and led to more severe storms, increasing coastal flooding.
+Pawson said the heat also fueled devastating wildfires and droughts in the West and led to more severe storms, increasing coastal flooding.‘Potentially hazardous’ asteroid bigger than Empire State Building to pass Earth

 “If not every day, then when there’s a high tide,” Pawson said.
 “Especially in those regions when there’s a major hurricane.”